Guidance & Definitions

 Ensuring any workers who are contacts of individuals who test positive for COVID-19 self-isolate for a period of 10 days.
 Contacts will need to self-isolate for 10 days from the day after contact with the individual who tested positive has taken place.

-Ensuring any workers who have been contacted by NHS Test and Trace follows the requirement to self-isolate.
-See the guidance for those who have been in contact with, but do not live with, a person who has tested positive for COVID-19.
+Ensuring any workers who have been informed by NHS Test and Trace that they are a close contact of a person who has had a positive test result for COVID-19 follow the requirement to self-isolate.
+See the guidance for those who have been in contact with, but do not live with, a person who has tested positive for COVID-19. https://www.gov.uk/government/publications/guidance-for-contacts-of-people-with-possible-or-confirmed-coronavirus-covid-19-infection-who-do-not-live-with-the-person/guidance-for-contacts-of-people-with-possible-or-confirmed-coronavirus-covid-19-infection-who-do-not-live-with-the-person

 Objective: To make sure that nobody is discriminated against.